San Carlos Borroméo de Carmelo

 From the standpoint of government, Mission Carmel was the most important, serving as the headquarters for the entire mission chain from 1770 to 1803.
 The fathers, though, did take time away from their administrative duties to engage in scholarly works.
 California’s first library was started here and has grown substantially from the thirty books it contained in 1778.

 When the missions were secularized in 1834, the fathers lost control of the mission and it fell into disrepair.
 The land was sold and the mission was neglected for thirty years.
 The church stood with no roof until restoration efforts began in 1884, bringing this grand structure back to its earlier beauty.
-Mission Carmel was made a Minor Basilica by Pope John XXII in 1969.
+Mission Carmel was made a Minor Basilica by Pope John XXIII in 1960.

 - 2nd mission in Alta California